sparklink-pro/GraphQLToolsBundle/docs/manager.md

 Manager
 ===========

-A Manager is an interface between the GraphQL Ttype and the repository.
+A Manager is an interface between GraphQL operations and the repository.
 It handle the CRUD operations using the repository.

 By default all types uses the same [`DefaultEntityTypeManager`](src/Manager/DefaultEntityTypeManager.php) but you can redefine it.
 #### Example
-1. first, create a new class that extends `DefaultEntityTypeManager` and override the method:
+1. first, create a new class that extends `DefaultEntityTypeManager` and override the method you need.
 ```php
 // src/App/GraphQL/Manager/CarManager.php
 namespace App\GraphQL\Manager;